Categorical Structural Equation Modeling

 This seminar fills that gap by presenting a comprehensive treatment of SEM for binary and ordinal outcomes, using two of the best software packages for the task: Mplus and lavaan (a package for R).

-Starting May 6, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
+Starting November 4, we are offering this seminar as a 3-day synchronous*, remote workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 Each lecture session will conclude with a hands-on exercise reviewing the content covered, to be completed on your own.
 An additional lab session will be held Thursday and Friday afternoons, where you can review the exercise results with the instructor and ask any questions.